alexa-samples/skill-sample-nodejs-quiz-game/step-by-step/4-testing.md

            <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/quiz-game/4-5-5-3-log-output._TTH_.png"/>

         *  **A link to your [CloudWatch](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logs:) logs for this function.**  This will show you **all** of the responses and log statements from every user interaction.
-Very useful, especially when you are testing your skill from a device with your voice.
+This is very useful, especially when you are testing your skill from a device with your voice.
 (It is the "[Click here](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logs:)" link in the Log Output description.)

 6.  **Other testing methods to consider:**

-    *  [Echosim.io](http://echosim.io) - a browser-based Alexa skill testing tool that makes it easy to test your skills without carrying a physical device everywhere you go.
+    *  [Echosim.io](https://echosim.io) - a browser-based Alexa skill testing tool that makes it easy to test your skills without carrying a physical device everywhere you go.
-    *  [Unit Testing with Alexa](https://github.com/alexa/skill-sample-nodejs-quiz-game/blob/master/unit-testing.md) - a modern approach to unit testing your Alexa skills with [Postman](http://getpostman.com) and [AWS API Gateway](http://aws.amazon.com/apigateway).
+    *  [Unit Testing with Alexa](https://github.com/alexa/skill-sample-nodejs-quiz-game/blob/master/unit-testing.md) - a modern approach to unit testing your Alexa skills with [Postman](http://getpostman.com) and [Amazon API Gateway](http://aws.amazon.com/apigateway).

 7.  **Verify that cards are working properly.**  Open the Alexa app on your phone, or at http://alexa.amazon.com.